 And of course, no factor could produce more significant results than the potential verdict in the SEC v.
 Ripple case.
 If the verdict is positive, prices could explode as demand rebounds in a significant way and the coin is relisted on exchanges.
 If the lawsuit is ultimately negative, Ripple could be in trouble, as could XRP holders.

 Ripple Past Performance: A Complete Price History Of XRPUSD

 Consistent price action and trading volume began for XRPUSD in 2013.
 Quickly after its debut the cryptocurrency grew to over six cents a token, then just as fast fell back down to under a penny.
 After several years stuck in this range, XRP has a sudden and abrupt breakout rising all the way to $0.36.

 This was only one of two massive rallies in 2017, with the second rally pushing prices to $3.60 per token for a full 10x increase from the peak of the first rally.
 Ripple then experienced a brutal bear market and hasn’t ever been able to return to such highs.

-XRPUSD reached its final bear market low on Black Thursday 2020 at around 12 cents per XRP.
-In the months that followed, XRP began a powerful rally, stopping at just under $2 per XRP.
-Today, XRP is trading again at around $0.35, or where it was at the top of the first pump in 2017.
+XRPUSD found its final bear market low on Black Thursday 2020 at around twelve cents per XRP.
+In the months following, XRP went on a powerful rally stopping just shy of $2 per XRP.
+Today, XRP us back trading at around $0.39 or where the peak of the first pump in 2017 was.